-Questions 1, 2, 3, 4, 5, and 7 are all easily found by looking up Alex Waters' Facebook account.
-It's only easier if the target was born after 1995.
-It's almost guaranteed that the victim has been collecting a treasure trove of personally-identifiable-information (PII) if they're between the ages of 10-20.
-And then in many cases making it publicly available, or if not, it's very easy to create a fake Facebook account with a profile picture of a hot lady or dude and send a friend request.
+Questions 1, 2, 3, 4, 5, and 7 are all easily discovered by looking up Alex Waters' Facebook account.
+It's even easier if the target was born after 1995 and has been collecting a treasure trove of personally-identifiable-information (PII) on social media accounts.
+A lot of PII is publicly available, but there is a simple countermeasure for when it is not: we can make a fake Facebook account with photos of a hot lady or dude in order to gain access to targeted data.

-In fact, this is precisely how Bitinstant was hacked for large amounts of money back in 2013.
+This is precisely how Bitinstant was hacked for a large amount of money in 2013.

-Here's what you can do to protect yourself... don't answer security questions.
+You can protect yourself by not answering security questions.
 Use a password manager (like keypass or onepass) to generate a new password.
 Then use that as the answer to the security question.

 If you aren't using a password manager to generate complicated passwords, then just assume that your accounts are already compromised.

 Web developers: Please stop using security questions in your applications.
 They make your user accounts less secure.
-Ideally we will all be using user device private-key message signing instead of passwords, I'm looking forward to better UX there anyway.
+I hope that in the future we will use dedicated devices for private-key message signing instead of passwords.

 Edit 9/24/19: Check out HighSide